Transgender persons and transsexuals:

 added, like "Q" for Queer or Questioning, "I" for Intersexual.

-An unidentified FTM transgender man, identified
+An anonymous FTM transgender man, identified

 A brief quotation by Kenna Dixon: